 #3 – World Nomads Insurance

 You don’t want to travel around Europe without traveler insurance.
 Your local insurance company won’t cover the costs of seeing a doctor or getting medical attention if you get ill.
-We recommend getting an affordable plan through World Nomads Insurance because, in addition to medical coverage, they’ll also replace stolen or lost items and cover the costs associated with flight cancellations.
-You want to travel peacefully knowing you’re covered in any unexpected situation.
+World Nomads Insurance is the best at offering affordable plans.

 #4 – Active Roots Water Bottle